vsrinivas/fuchsia/docs/gen/build_arguments.md

 From //build/config/lto/config.gni:10

 ### use_vbmeta
-If true, then the paving script will pave vbmeta images to the target device.
+If true, then a vbmeta image will be generated for provided ZBI and the paving script will pave vbmeta images to the target device.
-It is assumed that the vbmeta image will be created by the custom_signing_script.

 **Current value (from the default):** `false`

-From //build/images/custom_signing.gni:16
+From //build/images/vbmeta.gni:10

 ### use_vboot
 Use vboot images